Add a Contact Form to Your Square Online Site

 Wholesale inquiry: A form for customers to request wholesale information, with fields for contact information and product details.

-Since all of the forms are customisable, you can pick the one that best suits your needs and customise it as needed.
+Since all of the forms are customisable, you can pick the one that best suits your purpose and customise it as needed.

 Customise and Manage Your Form

-If the default form fields work for what you need, you can leave them as-is, but you can also edit, add, rearrange and remove questions to customise them further.
+If the default form fields work for what you need, you can leave them as-is, but you can also edit, add, rearrange and remove questions to customise your form.
 You can also change settings to do things like direct entries to a particular email address or prevent spam.

-To perform these actions, start by selecting your contact form section in the Square Online site editor.
+To perform these actions, start by selecting your contact form section on your site in the editor.
 You’ll see these options appear in the editing panel.